Equal Pay for Similar Work: Empirical Analysis

 Initial evidence suggests that the law was both widely known to workers, and enforced.
-In a 2013 governmental survey,\footnote{See \url{https://www.evaluaciondelaley.cl/wp-content/uploads/2019/07/ley_20348_igualdad_remuneraciones.pdf}.} 11\% of respondents stated that they know someone that has complained using the law.
+In a 2013 governmental survey,\footnote{See \url{https://www.evaluaciondelaley.cl/wp-content/uploads/2019/07/ley_20348_igualdad_remuneraciones.pdf}.} 11\% of respondents stated that they know someone who had complained using the law.
 Through a public-records request, we found that 9,577 complaints were filed by workers alleging violations of Law 20.348, 9,723 inspections were carried out by the government, and that 489 individual firms were punished.
-The average fine amount was 1,167 USD per violation (each worker-month of unfair pay is a separate violation of the law).
+The average fine amount was 2,466 USD per firm (each worker-month of unfair pay is a separate violation of the law).